rafaelmian1/react-routing-pattern/README.md

 ## Custom Navigation Hook

-To enable type-safe navigation, we create a custom hook called `useNavigateOnAuthorized`.
+To enable type-safe navigation, we create a custom hook called `useNavigate`.
 This hook takes care of navigating to different routes while ensuring type safety in passing parameters.

 ```typescript
 // File: navigation/hook.ts